quil-lang/quil/spec/Quil.md

 to be considered from right-to-left, starting from zero.
 Thus in `|001⟩`, the zeroth bit is 1, while bits one and two are 0.

-TODO: Include whatever discussion is needed about gates and measurement.

 It will sometimes be convenient to speak of _mixed states_.
 Here we intentionally keep the discussion light: for the most part, it will suffice to consider simple probabilistic statements (e.g. "the system is in state A or B,